BradHutchings/Mmojo-Server-v2/instructions/dogpile/401-Prepare-to-Build.md

 #### Uh.
 Oh. npm Spit Out Errors

 You may have an earlier version of `npm` and `nodejs` installed on your build machine than are required for that customization step.
 If you're running Linux or macOS, these steps should clean that up.
+I am working to figure out if this it's safe to just put this in the [207.
+Install Dependencies](../207-Install-Dependencies.md) step.

 **ONLY RUN THESE IF YOU HAD PROBLEMS IN THE PREVIOUS STEP!!** Then rerun the previous step.
 ```